 Although a squat is relatively simple, the nuances in your technique will help you hit the right muscles and prevent injury.
 The squat is the number one strength training exercise that leads to injuries so doing it properly should be your top priority.
 You don’t want to mess with your back – spinal injuries are one of the hardest injuries to come back from.
 There are several types of squats to choose from, whether you’re looking to primarily focus on the glutes, hamstrings, quads or calves.
 So, where should you start?

 - Getting started.
 Grab the bar tight with a medium grip.
 Place the bar on your upper-back by dipping under the bar.
 Keep your chest raised.

 - Unrack it by straightening your legs.
 Step back with straight legs.
 Lock your hips and knees.

-- Your knees should be a little wider than shoulder width apart with your toes pointing slightly outwards.
+- Your knees should be a little wider than shoulder-width apart with your toes pointing slightly outwards.
 Take a big breath, hold it and Squat down.
 Push your knees out while moving your hips back.
 Keep your spine (lower back) completely neutral.
 Keep your feel flat but place the brunt of the weight on your heels.

 - Squat Up.
 Break parallel then Squat back up.
 Keep your knees out and chest up.
 Lock your hips and knees at the top.
 Breathe.